Community Development Internship in Ecuador

 Meals

-Bottled water jugs will be provided at both the accommodation and community center.
-All food is bought and shared communally on a weekly basis.
-Specific foods can be requested (though not guaranteed).
-Since you will assist with the shopping and cooking yourself, it is fairly easy to accommodate food allergies or dietary restrictions.
-Larger supermarkets can be found in Tena City, while Shandia offers a few small shops that sell snacks, drinks, and some produce.
+Bottled water jugs are provided at both the accommodation and community center.
+Food is bought communally on a weekly basis and specific items can be requested.
+You will assist with the shopping and cooking yourself and it is easy to accommodate food allergies or dietary restrictions.
+Larger supermarkets can be found in Tena City, while Shandia offers a few small shops that sell snacks, drinks, and fresh local produce.

 Location details